-DEB 9 (Policy 9 - Residential Car Parking)
+DEB 7 (Policy 7 - Residential Car Parking)

-- a) Development proposals that generate an increased need for parking must provide adequate and suitable off-street parking in order to minimise obstruction of the local road network in the interests of the safety of all road users, including pedestrians and cyclists.
-For residential development, a minimum of two parking spaces will be required for units with 1 3 bedrooms, and a minimum of three parking spaces will be required for units with 4 or more bedrooms; unless it can be satisfactorily demonstrated that an alternative provision would be appropriate on a specific site.
-Parking spaces can take the form of garaging and carport facilities, but must be available for parking use - b) Proposals that would reduce the existing level of off-street parking provision will be resisted unless it can be satisfactorily demonstrated that the amount of overall provision is adequate. - c) New developments should resist 'front garden space' being used to accommodate car parking spaces.
+- a) Proposals that would reduce the existing level of off-street parking provision will be resisted unless it can be satisfactorily demonstrated that the amount of overall provision is adequate. - b) New developments should resist 'front garden space' being used to accommodate car parking spaces.
 Car parking spaces should be in addition to space for front gardens.